ARM-software/LLVM-embedded-toolchain-for-Arm/docs/building-from-source.md

 LLVM Embedded Toolchain for Arm is built and tested on Ubuntu 18.04 LTS.

-The Windows version is built on Windows Server 2019 and lightly tested on Windows 10.
+The Windows version of LLVM tools is built on Windows Server 2019 and lightly tested on Windows 10.
+Windows package provides runtime libraries built on Linux, because of their limited Windows support.

 Building and testing on macOS is functional but experimental.